Eliaz-LR/portfolio-v3/src/content/blog/switching_from_vue_to_astro.md

 Those changes would have probably stayed on the backburner for a while if I didn't stumble upon [Astro](https://astro.build/).
 Astro's promise is to make static websites way faster utilizing server side hydration and good old HTML.
 The best way to make a website fast is by loading as little things as possible and, while switching from a single page app to a multi page app isn't always ideal, for my website where users don't load a lot of pages, it's perfect.

-With this switch, I plan to make the final version of my porfolio website, with all the features I wanted to add.
-Since I want to become a full stack developper, I want my next project to have a backend like Lyrical Bomb did.
+With this switch, I plan to make the final version of my portfolio website, with all the features I wanted to add.
+Since I want to become a full stack developer, I want my next project to have a backend like Lyrical Bomb did.

 ## What switching changed